mslmslmsl/8-Ks-Code/README.md

 The SEC Form 8-K Indexer is a Python script that automates the extraction of Form 8-K filings from the U.S. Securities and Exchange Commission (SEC) ["Latest Filings Received and Processed at the SEC" page](https://www.sec.gov/cgi-bin/browse-edgar?action=getcurrent).
 It collects 8-K filings that include the specified "item" provided and updates a GitHub repo with information about the 8-Ks.

+In addition, the script uses OpenAI to analyze the content of filings and infer whether the reporting companies consider the reported cybersecurity incidents to be material.

 ## Usage Instructions

 The "Latest Filings" page on the SEC website displays forms filed with the SEC in the **past three business days**.
 To ensure that the script reviews all filings, you need to run the script at least **twice a week**.
 For example: